International Cadets: Life at ANA

 Middle School (entering grades 7-9): For middle school students, we prefer a score of TOEFL Junior 750+; however, we do exercise flexibility with applicants entering the middle school.
 A Skype interview is also required.

-We are seeking international students with a high commitment to attend, with strong academic records, and an interest in leadership and character development.
+We are seeking international students with a high commitment to attend, strong academic records, and an interest in leadership and character development.